CNC machinist for Tronos

 Do you feel that the program prepared you to enter the workforce?

 The program prepared me in all aspects; with technical training being the biggest, but I also developed communication skills and I learned how to build a proper resume.
-While the on the job training secured me a position where I’m still working today.
+On the job training secured me a position where I’m still working today.

 What advice would you give to someone considering a career in this field?